BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 # How to Avoid Observables in Angular

+Angular, RxJS, observable

 Angular is an object-oriented framework.
-Even if there are a lot of things imperative some services and therefore also some third party libs, are reactive.
+Even if there are a lot of things imperative some services, and therefore also some third party libs, are reactive.
 This is great because it provides both approaches in one framework, which is at the moment a more or less unique thing.

 As reactive programming is hard for an imperative thinking mind, many people try to avoid reactive programming.

-This article will help you to understand how to avoid it and why it is even here at all.
+This article will help you to understand how to avoid it and in addition we will learn why it is even here at all.

+---

 ![](https://github.com/BioPhoton/blog-how-to-avoid-observables-in-angular/raw/master/images/avoid-observables-intro_michael-hladky.png "How to Avoid Observables in Angular - Intro")

+## Table of Content

 <!-- toc -->